Lorne Edgar Campbell: Chapter president

-On 29 December 2000, in a much publicized ceremony, most of the Ontario outlaw biker gangs such as Satan's Choice, the Vagabonds, the Lobos, the Last Chance, the Para-Dice Riders and some of the Loners travelled to Hells Angels' "mother chapter" clubhouse in Sorel, just south of Montreal to join the Hells Angels, making them at one stroke the dominant outlaw biker club in Ontario.
+On 29 December 2000, in a much publicized ceremony, most of the Ontario outlaw biker gangs such as Satan's Choice, the Vagabonds, the Lobos, the Last Chance, the Para-Dice Riders and some of the Loners and Rock Machine travelled to Hells Angels' "mother chapter" clubhouse in Sorel, just south of Montreal to join the Hells Angels, making them at one stroke the dominant outlaw biker club in Ontario.
 As a result of the mass "patch-over" in Sorel, with 168 outlaw bikers becoming Hells Angels, the greater Toronto area went from having no Hells Angels chapters to having the highest concentration of Hells Angels' chapters in the world.
 Campbell attended the ceremony to exchange his vest with the Satan's Choice patch for a vest with the Hells Angels patch.
 During the ceremony, Campbell accidentally stepped into a police van that was recording the event, leading the policemen to say "hello" before Campbell realized his mistake.

 In May 2001, Campbell visited the Netherlands and France to meet European Hells Angels, whom considered him to be a legendary character.
 Canada, the United States, Australia, and New Zealand bar foreigners with criminal records from entering their nations, but the nations of the European Union allow foreigners with criminal records to enter, which allowed Campbell to visit Europe.
 At a party at the clubhouse of the Paris chapter of the Hells Angels, Campbell discovered to his surprise that the story of the Port Hope 8 case is well known in Europe and found himself being celebrated as the man who testified that he killed Matiyek.
 Campbell stated that the British Hells Angels he met in France were "very tough guys".
 During his visit to Paris, the wife of a German Hells Angels chapter president muttered to her husband in German about the giant swastika tattoo on Campbell's right arm.
 When Campbell asked what she was saying, he was told: "If you come to Germany with that tattoo or the [SS] lightning bolts, your ass goes to jail".
 Campbell insists that he is not a Nazi and only had the swastika tattoo for its shock value, insisting he just wishes to offend respectable Canadians.
 He later had the swastika tattoo covered up, saying he now realizes that his tattoo was "inappropriate" and does dishonor to the memory of his Second World War veteran father.
 In Cote d'Azur, Campbell met Sonny Barger, the leader of the Hells Angels, which is a great honor in the Hells Angels.